aftco/aftco.github.io/_posts/2014-02-27-11-14-lions-prepping-for-raiolas-eventual-departure.md

 link: http://www.freep.com/article/20140227/SPORTS01/302270159/detroit-lions-dominic-raiola
 ---

-Raiola played like a man 10 years his junior last year, but he can't play forever.
-The Lions are looking for a center for when that day comes.
+Raiola had an outstanding 2013 season, the best of his career.
+But the Lions must search for his replacement at center as his retirement approaches.